A good software testing company performs a great number of software testing types in order to improve your software.

 The List of Most Common Software Testing Types:

-- Load testing is conducted to see the software behaviour under heavy usage.
+- Load testing is conducted to see the software behavior under heavy usage.

 - Stress testing presupposes testing of specific functions of the software while the system is highly loaded.